StevisonLab/R-Mini-Course/README.md

 ![](images/rminicourse_banner.png)
 # R-Mini-Course
 In this mini course, we will explore the programming language and environment [R](https://www.r-project.org/).
-We will integrate R with command line towards the end of this course to show you how to use R within shell scripts and execute R code via an HPC, using the [Alabama Super Computer](https://www.asc.edu/) as an example.
+We will integrate R with command line towards the end of this course to show you how to use R within shell scripts and execute R code via an HPC, using the [Alabama Supercomputer](https://www.asc.edu/) as an example.

 To use R, we will be mainly working within the GUI environment of RStudio.
 Although R can be run and loaded from the command line, RStudio includes a set of integrated tools designed to help you be more productive with R, such as a console, syntax-highlighting editor that supports direct code execution, tools for plotting, history, debugging and workspace management.
 This is also known as an IDE or integrated development environment.